chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 "load.py" connects datasets to our model.

 We have three modes provided for users:
-a) Temporal Scenario Generations:
+a) Temporal Scenario Generations;

-b) Spatio-Temporal Scenario Generations:
+b) Spatio-Temporal Scenario Generations;

-c) Event-based Scenario Generations
+c) Event-based Scenario Generations;

 To run experiment, run "train.py" in your Python IDE or in command line "python train.py", and type in the model as "temporal", "spatio-temporal" or "event".
 The training code will automatically the corresponding datasets provided in our example and train the model.
 After training comlete, it will generate a group of generated scenarios along with the training loss evolution.